 [Devil’s Backbone hike with the dogs.
 Photo: Sharlee H] Colorado is a spectacular place for hikers, and it’s even more fun when you take your furry friend along on the hike.
 Most visitors hike the trails during the summer after the spring snows have melted.

 Thunderstorms are frequent in Colorado, especially in the afternoon, so hiking early in the day is a good suggestion.
 Make sure to head back if a storm is approaching.
-Always bring a leash and keep your it attached in designated areas.
+Always bring a leash and keep it attached in designated areas.

 Hiking With Dogs in Colorado